Our General Practitioners (GPs)

 Dr Meliza Roflo

 Dr. Meliza Roflo has more than 20 years experience as a GP.
-She has graduated as a Doctor of Medicine in the year 1998 and...
+She graduated as Doctor of Medicine in the year 1998 and attained...

 Dr. Zahra Mokhayer

 Dr. Zahra Mokhayer graduated in Iran in 2004 and for the past 14 years has been working in General Practice.
 Zahra is...

 Dr. Sathiya (Sathi) has over 15 years of medical experience ranging from rural /remote medicine to acute trauma medicine, GP...